Listen to this episode on:

-Join the authors of “The Pragmatic Programmer” throughout their journey of writing the book to the 20th secondary edition.
+Join the authors of “The Pragmatic Programmer” throughout their journey of writing the book to the 20th anniversary edition.
 Dave Thomas and Andy Hunt share how the book has evolved and what has remained unchanged in the past two decades.
 They touch upon the best way to learn something new by teaching it and the responsibility of developers towards the software they produce.

 This episode of the GOTO Book Club was made possible thanks to the support of GOTOpia.tech.
 Created for developers, by developers, the GOTO event series goes beyond annual conferences held in Chicago, Amsterdam and Copenhagen: you can also join online conferences, online masterclasses and meetups with top creators and leaders in tech year-round.